Making background checks universal isn’t enough if the checks themselves don’t work.

 Hinckley, a severely mentally ill college drop-out, purchased the handgun used in the attack from a Dallas pawnshop for $47.95 after lying about his permanent address and state of residence on ATF Form 4473.
 Americans were outraged that a man this deranged could acquire a handgun so easily.
 Within weeks, legislation was introduced in Congress to create a federal waiting period for handgun buyers so their criminal and mental health background could be verified by law enforcement.

-The effort didn’t gain traction, however, until Jim Brady and his wife Sarah began working with Handgun Control, Inc. in 1985 (later known as the Brady Campaign to Prevent Gun Violence).
+The effort didn’t gain traction, however, until Jim Brady and his wife Sarah began working with Handgun Control, Inc. (later known as the Brady Campaign to Prevent Gun Violence) in 1985.
 Two years later, the Brady Handgun Violence Prevention Act, dubbed the “Brady Bill,” was introduced in Congress for the first time by Rep. Ed Feighan (D-OH).
-The bill proposed creating a waiting period of seven business days for gun purchases, during which time state and local law enforcement (the people who know gun buyers in their communities the best) would conduct a background investigation to determine if the applicant is a prohibited purchaser.
+The bill proposed creating a waiting period of seven business days for handgun purchases, during which time state and local law enforcement (the people who know gun buyers in their communities the best) would conduct a background check/investigation to determine if the applicant is a prohibited purchaser.
 This process would include contacts with courts, psychiatric institutions, character witnesses (family, friends, co-workers), physicians, other law enforcement agencies, etc.

 The NRA opposed the Brady Bill outright, claiming it would “impose total, strict gun control on all America.”
 The bill, however, was overwhelmingly popular with the public and supported by a powerful coalition of police groups, the Law Enforcement Steering Committee headed by Baltimore police chief Neil Behan.

 Author Osha Gray Davidson recalled one occasion when 120 uniformed officers walked through the U.S. Capitol building handing out buttons that said “Cops Know Seven Days Can Save a Life.”
-The push to check gun buyers’ background carried an air of inevitability about it.
+The push for background checks on gun buyers carried an air of inevitability about it.
 “There is a great deal of interest in Congress in having something positive to vote for,” NRA lobbyist Jim Baker admitted.
 The NRA needed a plan to mortally wound whatever background check bill eventually got across the finish line.

 To the layman, the idea might have seemed feasible, but the NRA knew it wouldn’t work.
 Very few states had computerized felony records in 1988.
 Mental health records were entirely on paper.
 When Rep. McCollum’s legislative director, Don Morrissey, was asked point-blank if his boss’s amendment was designed simply to torpedo the Brady Bill, his response was, “I wouldn’t quibble with that assessment.
 I think the Brady Bill is silly.
 It won’t work.”